Note: This performance has been relocated to the Lincoln Center Performance Hall.

 For years, Conspirare Artistic Director Craig Hella Johnson thought about how to respond to the brutal death of Matthew Shepard.
-The young man who was beaten, tortured, and left to die in a Wyoming field.
-He died six days later in a Fort Collins hospital on October 12, 1998.
+The 21-year-old, University of Wyoming student who was beaten, tortured, and left to die in a Wyoming field.
+Shepard died on October 12, 1998, six days after the attack, in a Fort Collins hospital.
 Shepard’s story haunted Johnson for years and finally compelled him to compose a musical response to this tragedy.

 Conspirare is touring the work nationally in 2018 to commemorate the 20th anniversary of Matthew Shepard’s death.